fghsgh/fghlib/README.md

 These libraries are distributed under the GPL.
 Please read [my code style](style.md) before contributing.

 ## Currently implemented
+- `hugeint`: infinite-width integers, implemented using binary strings and metatables (no dependencies) [(documentation)](#hugeint)
 - `unicode`: utf-8 port of the string library, using the string library (no dependencies) [(documentation)](#unicode)

 ## Planned
 - `data`: deflate/inflate, CRC, SHA... (no dependencies)
 - `fs`: more filesystem functionality, like reading directories, getting/setting permissions, modified dates, creating directories, removing files... (needs the standard UNIX programs and `io.popen()`)
 - `http`: HTTP GET/POST using CURL (needs CURL and `io.popen()`)
-- `hugeint`: infinite-width integers, implemented using binary strings and metatables (no dependencies)
-- `parallel`: running multiple Lua functions simultaneously, through the use of the coroutine and debug libraries, this is not real multithreading, though (no dependencies)
+- `parallel`: running multiple Lua functions simultaneously, through the use of the coroutine library and a hack using garbage collection and metatables.
+This is not real multithreading, though (no dependencies)
 - `regex`: regular expressions (standard, extended, and Perl) (no dependencies)
 - `shell`: running shell commands with escaped arguments and POSIX-compliant getopt (no dependencies)
 - `term`: ncurses-like library (needs the `stty` program, `termcap`, `unicode`, and `io.popen()`)